SuheylSeles/SuheylSeles/README.md

 Who is Süheyl and what does he do?

-The more I learn, the more I understand
+The more I learn, the more I understand,

 Loving as I understand,